anthonydelage/mlb-db/README.md

 > make venv
 ```

-To initialize the database's tables, run:
+To initialize the BigQuery tables, run:

 ```
-> make db
+> make setup
 ```

 To run a standard database update (all events for the current year and players), run:

 ```
-> make update
+> make data
 ```

-To make more granular updates, refer to the documentation in the `src/update.py` file.
+To make more granular updates, refer to the documentation in the `src/data.py` file.
 For example, to update all events from 2016 without updating the `players` table, run:

 ```
-> python src/update.py --year=2016 --no-statcast
+> python src/update.py --year=2016 --no-players
 ```

 Useful Resources